Updated: Nov 3, 2021

 I feel like I am finally settling in, the emotional rollercoaster has morphed into a bumpy road.
 Some days are really high and others, really low.
 But this is what life is all about.
 A bit sadistic, but maybe subconsciously I was seeking pain when I agreed to this, to know true happiness.

-Thank you to Rasmus, my family, his family and my close friends for continuing to be my shining beacon at the end of the tunnel.
+Thank you to Rasmus, my family, his family, and my close friends for continuing to be my shining beacon at the end of the tunnel.
 We only have a few more months left in Denmark, and I am actually feeling optimistic.
-I am enjoying biking everyday, I am getting used to the language, the grocery store, the people, and I am trying to be present every day and be thankful for this experience.
+I am enjoying biking every day, I am getting used to the language, the grocery store, the pe